 Training doesn't need to be complicated to be effective.

-Growing up in the 80s and 90s gave me insight to the times of YMCA weight rooms filled with York Barbell Equipment.
+Growing up in the 80s and 90s gave me insight to the times of YMCA weight rooms filled with York Barbell Equipment and men who were built like brick sh*t houses.

-I got to see a state championship Football team crushing the basics while playing The Rocky IV soundtrack day after day.
+I got to see a state championship Football team crushing the basics in a dump of a weight room while playing The Rocky IV soundtrack day after day.
+Their success was NO accident: They crushed the basics with consistency AND intensity.

-I trained in a Bodybuilding Gym and saw guys doing deep squats with 495 while wearing jeans and work boots, other guys doing rack pulls inside a York Isometric rack with 6 plates for reps.
+I trained in a Bodybuilding Gym and saw guys doing deep, high rep squats with 495 while wearing jeans and work boots, other guys doing rack pulls inside a York Isometric rack with 6 plates for reps.
 These were bodybuilders, NOT powerlifters.

 Owning multiple gyms has given me insight into the fads and gimmicks.
-High School kids come to me from other gyms and they’ve been put through the ringer of ladders, cones and 6 week camps.
+Seeing the internet / fitness industry explode since 2002, (By the way, I am NOT part of the "fitness industry") High School kids come to me from other gyms and they've been put through the ringer of ladders, cones and 6 week camps.

+Why are people selling 6 weeks to this and 6 weeks to that?
 I WISH I could transform you in 6 weeks but the TRUTH is that training and progress is a NEVER ending journey.
 When you stop lifting you get weaker.
-To keep getting stronger the basics will always deliver.
+To keep getting stronger, you must keep on training.
+Consistency is the truth teller of who really want to WIN.
+The fads and gimmicks get more views and likes but the basics will always deliver.

 THAT is the beauty.
 Simplicity rules.
 But......
 You MUST be intense in your training.
 Consistency, Discipline, Dedication both in the gym AND in lifestyle make the best recipe.